-- In 2017, there were approximately 4,790 incident cases of CTCL in the US and five major EU markets (France, Germany, Italy, Spain and the UK), which is forecasted to increase to 5,020 incident cases by 2026.
+- In 2017, there were approximately 5,930 incident cases in the US and five major EU markets (France, Germany, Italy, Spain and the UK), which is forecast to increase to 6,160 by 2026.

-- Datamonitor Healthcare estimates that there were approximately 34,850 10-year prevalent cases of CTCL in the US and five major EU markets in 2017, which is expected to increase to 36,570 cases by 2026.
+- Datamonitor Healthcare estimates that there were approximately 41,900 10-year prevalent cases of CTCL in the US and five major EU markets in 2017, which is expected to increase to 45,030 by 2026.

 - Approved drugs in the CTCL space target antibody-drug conjugate, cluster of differentiation 30, tumor necrosis factor receptor superfamily member 8, microtubules, histone deacetylase, interleukin-2, protein synthesis, chemokine receptor 4, retinoid X receptors, retinoid receptors, and DNA synthesis.
 These drugs are administered via the intravenous, topical, and oral routes.

 - The majority of industry-sponsored drugs in active clinical development for CTCL are in Phase II, with only one drug in Phase III.
 Therapies in mid-to-late-stage development for CTCL focus on a wide variety of targets.
 The majority of pipeline drugs in mid-tolate stage development are administered intravenously, with the remainder being tested in oral, topical, intratumoral, and subcutaneous formulations.

-- High-impact upcoming events for drugs in the CTCL space comprise topline Phase III trial results for SGX301, topline Phase II trial results for resminostat, and an expected CHMP opinion for Poteligeo.
+- High-impact upcoming events for drugs in the CTCL space comprise topline Phase III trial results for SGX301, and topline Phase II trial results for resminostat.

 - There have been 14 licensing and asset acquisition deals involving CTCL drugs during 2013–18.
-The exclusive acquisition agreement signed in 2016 between Medivir and TetraLogic Pharmaceuticals for $238m for the acquisition of two clinical-stage oncology programs (remetinostat and birinapant) was the largest deal during the period.
+The $238m acquisition agreement signed in 2016 between Medivir and TetraLogic Pharmaceuticals for the acquisition of two clinical-stage oncology programs (remetinostat and birinapant) was the largest deal during the period.

 - Clinical trial activity in the CTCL space is dominated by completed trials.
 Merck & Co, Ligand, and Takeda have the highest number of completed clinical trials for CTCL, with five trials each.

-- Celgene leads industry sponsors with the highest number of clinical trials for CTCL, followed by Merck & Co and Seattle Genetics
+- Celgene leads the industry sponsors with the highest number of clinical trials for CTCL, followed by Merck & Co.

 7 KEY TAKEAWAYS